Kome54/openshock_chaster/README.md

     CHASTER_TOKEN=''  'on the developer mode, need to create a aplication and within the aplication there a token menu

     CHASTER_LOCK_ID=''  'just the part of the link where there a bunch of characterers like this '694b4784agfdgdhgjho545fgdg5'

     OPENSHOCK_TOKEN=''  'go on openshock.app and generate a token on Api tokens

-    'on shocker page, click the 3 dots in the shocker section, click edit and you can find the id, there 2 ways of inputing the first one supports only 1 collar, the second one each line supports 1 collar and you can add or remove extras in case you wanna multiples shockers working together'

-1   OPENSHOCK_SHOCKER_ID = ''
+    OPENSHOCK_SHOCKER_ID = ''

+    or

-2   OPENSHOCK_SHOCKER_ID = [
+    OPENSHOCK_SHOCKER_ID = [
     "",
     "",
     ""
     ]

+On openshock.app shocker page, click the 3 dots in the shocker section, click edit and you can find the id, there 2 ways of inputing the first one supports only 1 collar, the second one each line supports 1 collar and you can add or remove extras in case you wanna multiples shockers working together'

 IF YOU WANNA MESS WITH THE SHOCKING BEHAVIOUR IS ALL ON 'def handle_event' as a bunch of if statments each one has its own logic that you can mess, look at a how it works and adapt for how you want to behave, creating new ones is simple just copy one elif already made and change event_type .